How we work

 We do what we do so babies can survive their first 1000 days, so children can learn in safe environments, so girls can live and work without discrimination, so young people can stand up for their rights, and so all children can break free from poverty.
 We view the children, families and local communities we work with as our partners and our equals.

 By standing with girls and supporting them to speak up, know their rights and lead, we’re working towards a better, more equal world for all.
-Learn more about our work.
+Learn more about our work and our impact.

 How we started